abatten/common-envelope-analysis/scripts/README.md

 ```

 ### ce_energy_smoothed_potential.py
-This script calculats all of the energy components of the common envelope
+Calculates all of the energy components of the common envelope.
+It accounds for ENZO using a smoothed potential at small seperations.
+It
+also automatically excludeds cells with potential energy spikes due to AMR.

 ```
     python ce_energy_smoothed_potential.py inlist_ce_analysis.ini